Help support us with an online

 ...

-Thank you again, Cristina.
-You are a star 🌟 Keeping Canvey Number One 💙
+Thank you again for all your support.
+Keeping Canvey Number One 💙

 ...